-If you came here to read this, you’ve probably pretty much decided that you’re over everything and thinking about quitting your job.
-You may or may not have something lined up and that’s okay.
-I wrote a post a couple of weeks after I quit my job about why I did it without a backup plan and everyone was so supportive and understanding.
+If you came here to read this, you’ve probably pretty much decided that you’re over your current gig and trying to figure out how to quit your job and stay afloat.
+You may or may not have something lined up (and that’s okay).
+I wrote a post a while back after I quit my job, why I did it without a backup plan, and everyone was so supportive and understanding.
+Shit happens.

 Check It Out: How I Knew It Was Time To Quit My Job

 What I didn’t go into depth about, though, was how I carefully planned before I handed in my resignation letter.
 Long before I was passed over a promotion, not hired for a new position because I was “too creative” and “overqualified,” I knew my time at the company was coming to an end, so I got my shit together.

 Here’s a quick list of things to consider before leaving your job aka how to quit your job the smart way.

 1. Ask yourself, Is this your only option, or can you stick it out?

 The answer for me was no. I was 23 at the time (young af), and the last thing I needed was a stressful ass job that sent me home crying every day and cause my hair to fall out—and that’s just what it did.
 Take a look at your situation and figure if this would be the best move.
 For my mental health, it was.

 2. Go on some coffee dates and request letters of recommendation.